mathesar-foundation/mathesar-wiki/projects/preexisting-postgres.md

 ### Constraints

 We currently break and don't even return the constraints we _do_ know if we stumble across a constraint type we don't support.
 Thus, we at least need to fix that.
 We also need to verify that the behavior when trying to update a value that would violate some unsupported constraint is reasonable.
+- How do we determine which database configurations to show in the UI?
+- We should find a balance to avoid overwhelming users if we opt to display all database configurations in the UI.

 ### Column moving dangerous in some preexisting DBs